brandenpt/k8s-base/README.md

 First apply the kubernetes resources

 ### Update Traefik
-In `traefik-deployment.yml` alter the image value to the most recent one and deploy.
+In `traefik-deployment.yml` alter the image value to the most recent one from https://hub.docker.com/_/traefik and deploy.

 ```yaml
 #image: traefik:v2.1